speedment/speedment-doc/pages/stream_fundamentals.md

 ## Terminal Operations
 A *terminal operations* starts the `Stream` and returns a result that depends on the `Stream` pipeline and content.
-For example, 'collect' is a *terminal operation* because we cannot add additional operation to a `Stream` pipeline after `collect` has been called.
+For example, `collect` is a *terminal operation* because we cannot add additional operation to a `Stream` pipeline after `collect` has been called.

 Here are some of the *terminal operations* that can be accepted by a `Stream`: